MrFound3r/hiwavemakers-render-engine/README.md

 ## Install dependencies

-1. Open up a terminal in the root folder
+1. In the root folder look for "run-build.bat".
+This has to be done just the first time.

-2. Run the command

-        npm install
+2. Double click on the file and wait for the servers to run

-3. Wait for the node modules to install
+3. Wait for the file to run

+## Set up database

+1. Install MySQL in the computer or Xampp

+2. Look for the file in "packages/db/schema.sql"

+3. Run the query to create the database and its tables

 ## Configure Chrome